 M&A Analysis and Modelling

-M&A modelling participants build a fully integrated merger financial model combining financial statement forecasts for the acquirer and target company.
+Participants attending this M&A Modelling course build a fully integrated merger financial model combining financial statement forecasts for the acquirer and target company.
 Practical consolidation issues are addressed.
 Deal synergy analysis focuses on the financing structure, pricing, earnings and credit impact of the deal.
 The three main ways of determining value creation for acquirer shareholders are emphasised, namely EPS (Earnings per share) accretion/ (dilution), Return on Invested Capital and PV of M&A Synergies vs. Bid Premium paid.

-As an M&A case study, we will consider the hypothetical acquisition model of Adidas by Nike, building both ‘short-form’ and long-form’ models.
+Using an M&A case study, we consider the hypothetical acquisition model of Adidas by Nike, building both ‘short-form’ and long-form’ models.

-Individual exercises will be undertaken to highlight the 3 key measures of value creation:
+Individual exercises highlight the 3 key measures of value creation:

 - EPS accretion/ (dilution)